opentelekomcloud-infra/zuul-project-config/README.md

 # zuul-project-config

-Repository with the Zuul project configuration.
-It is consumed by the Windmill project to manage the installation of Zuul.
+Repository with the Zuul Eco tenant configuration.

+It defines most of the basic trusted jobs, pipelines, tenant-level data.
+Base jobs are defined in https://github.com/opentelekomcloud-infra/base-jobs.